Maryland -- Genealogy

 Found in 2 Collections and/or Records:

-Overview Thomas Cresap (circa 1692-1790) was a Maryland pioneer, patriot and frontiersman.
+Abstract Thomas Cresap (circa 1692-1790) was a Maryland pioneer, settler colonist, and frontiersman.
 He surveyed Maryland's western frontier for what is known today as the National Road and fought in the French and Indian War and the American Revolution.
-His son, Michael, led Cresap's Riflemen during the American Revolution.
-Later generations include the family names Bruce and Neff.
-In 1916, Cresap descendants formed the Cresap Society.
-The collection dates from 1860 to 1987 and consists mainly of correspondence...
+Records describe Cresap’s participation in the violent attacks of Indigenous people to forcibly overtake their lands.
+His son, Michael, led Cresap's Riflemen during the American Revolution and records describe Michael Cresap’s murder of Shawnee and...

 Abstract Celia M. Holland (1911-1993), a Baltimore, Maryland, native, was a local history writer who became, through her research, the unofficial historian of Howard County, Maryland.
 Her most important work was the monograph entitled Old Homes and Families of Howard County, Maryland.
 She also produced numerous newspaper and magazine articles on Maryland history topics and conducted an extensive correspondence with many individuals sharing similar local history interests....